Flavien/quickconstructor/README.md

 }
 ```

-The constructor is automatically generated.
+The constructor is automatically generated from the field definitions.

 ## Installation